 Dakoda Trithara

-Dakoda Trithara is a PhD candidate in the department of political science at the University of Calgary.
+Dakoda Trithara is an assistant professor of political science at the University of South Carolina Aiken.
+He earned his PhD in political science from the University of Calgary.
 His research explores how global actors contest and shape digital politics.
-Follow him on Twitter at: @dtrithara

 You are welcome to republish this Policy Options article online or in print periodicals, under a Creative Commons/No Derivatives licence.